BloomTechEng/.github/PULL_REQUEST_TEMPLATE.md

 ## Jira Issue

-Please *link* to the cooresponding Jira issue.
+Please *link* to the corresponding Jira issue.

 ## Description